wkumari/draft-wkumari-dnsop-extended-error/README.md

    to extend SERVFAIL to provide additional information about the cause of DNS and DNSSEC failures.

-   [ Note: I always have a hard time with EDNS terminology - I'm saying that Extended DNS Errors are carried as EDNS Options, but is this correct?
-They are optional TLVs in "options" in RDATA in OPTion RR , but that's not readable. ]

    [ Open question: The document currently defines a registry for errors.
-It has also been suggested that the option also carry human readable (text) messages, so allow the server admin to provide additional debugging information (e.g: "example.com pointed their NS at us.
+It has also been suggested that the option also carry human readable (text) messages, to allow the server admin to provide additional debugging information (e.g: "example.com pointed their NS at us.
 No idea why...", "We don't provide recursive DNS to 192.0.2.0.
 Please stop asking...", "Have you tried Acme Anvil and